 This junior high-level science class is comprehensive.
 The text covers cells, genetics, microbiology, plants, invertebrates, vertebrates, ecosystem, and the human body.
 There will be numerous experiments to enhance the student’s learning of God’s creation.

-This Marine Biology course is ideal for high school juniors or seniors who have completed first-year biology and would like to pursue marine biology or another field in life science.
+This course is ideal for high school students who have completed biology and would like to take another class in the life sciences.
 It gives an up-close look at peculiar creatures and exotic environments that exist in the wonderful world below the surface of the earth’s ocean!
 This course will cover marine vertebrates and invertebrates, intertidal zones, estuary communities, coral reefs, continental shelf communities, deep ocean habitats, and more.
 There will be numerous experiments including hands on activities, slides, and dissections.
-This class is offered every other year.

 This course will examine the impact of significant 19th century thinkers–Darwin, Marx, and Freud–on Western culture.
 We will explore Africa through the lens of colonialism, Christianity in the U.S., the World Wars, the Cold War, and the rise of Islam.
 There is a strong emphasis on maps, research, and oral presentation.
 The course seeks to create a framework for the student to understand current events as they relate to history, geography, and philosophies.